yungpanko/javascript-inheritance-patterns-web-051517/README.md

 Here, we've added a new property, `internalAngles`, to `Rectangle.prototype`.
-This means that everything created from the prototypal `Rectangle` will also have acces to this new property, even though it was added after the fact.
+This means that everything created from the prototypal `Rectangle` will also have access to this new property, even though it was added after the fact.
 This is done through *delegation*, which we'll explore in the next section.